o1-labs/docs2/README.md

 ## To view the docs

-To view the Mina Docs website, visit [docs.minaprotocol.com](https://docs.minaprotocol.com/).
+To view this website, visit [docs.minaprotocol.com](https://docs.minaprotocol.com/).

 ## To contribute content